 284 Washington St., Brookline, 617-505-1844, cuttyfoods.com.

 Multiple munchies are satisfied at Hot Box’s walk-up takeout window in Somerville’s Bow Market courtyard, as the place specializes in the most-craved regional cuisines of the North and South shores: roast beef sandwiches and bar pizzas, respectively.
-Those pies just earned a Best of Boston award—and the sandwiches?
-They’re tops in their category, too, offered in classic Three-Way formation (roast beef with American cheese, mayo, and barbecue sauce) in Junior and Super sizes.
+Those pies have previously been anointed with a Best of Boston award—and the sandwiches?
+They’re tops, too, offered in classic Three-Way formation (roast beef with American cheese, mayo, and barbecue sauce) in Junior and Super sizes.

 1 Bow Market Way, Somerville, 617-284-9600, eathotbox.com.